 Do not trace payment based on an advance-filed application until at least 45 days after a check could have been received.
-For example, if an individual files 2-1-2001 and has a 4-1-2001 ABD, the earliest date a payment could be received would be around mid-May, assuming a 5-1-2001 voucher date.
+For example, if an individual files February 1, 2001 and has an April 1, -2001 ABD, the earliest date a payment could be received would be around mid-May, assuming a May 1, 2001 voucher date.